Home » 7 Respiratory Conditions in Parrots (Breathing Problems)

 If a macaw has acute respiratory distress, it’ll need assisted breathing through an external oxygen source.

-Anti-inflammatory drugs may also be prescribed to reduce the risk of further attacks and minimize the risk of permanent scarring of the lungs.
+Anti-inflammatory drugs may also be prescribed to reduce the likelihood of further attacks and minimize the risk of permanent scarring of the lungs.

-Newcastle disease is a respiratory condition in birds caused by the spread of paramyxovirus.
+Newcastle disease is a respiratory condition caused by the spread of paramyxovirus.
 It isn’t zoonotic but can cause conjunctivitis in humans.

 Parrots can develop a strain referred to as Exotic Newcastle disease.
-This is rare because federal law dictates that any parrot that enters the U.S. must be quarantined and declared free of the virus.
+This is rare because federal law dictates that parrots that enter the U.S. must be quarantined and declared free of the virus.

 Symptoms